Don't Let Your Permissions be Hijacked!

 to permit yourself to add DDL triggers.
 Users would send you the database DDL triggers they want, and you would review them before you deploy them.
 You should always modify the database DDL triggers by adding EXECUTE AS SELF:

-CREATE OR ALTER TRIGGER ddltri ON DATABASE WITH EXECUTE AS SELF FOR DDL_DATABASE_LEVEL_EVENTS AS
+CREATE OR ALTER TRIGGER ddltri ON DATABASE WITH EXECUTE AS SELF

 (SELF?
 Because OWNER is not permitted for DDL triggers.)
 This ensures that the trigger will execute in an untrusted security context and it will not be able to perform actions outside the database.
-This includes any code invoked by the DDL trigger, for instance a DML trigger on auditing table (so if they stick nasty code there, it will not work).
+This includes any code invoked by the DDL trigger, for instance a DML trigger on auditing tables (so if they stick nasty code there, it will not work).
 When reviewing the DDL trigger, you refuse to accept the statement EXECUTE AS CALLER which takes the trigger out of the sandbox.
 Tell users that they need to use original_login() for proper auditing, since SYSTEM_USER & co will return the impersonated context.

 If a DDL trigger can be utilised for permission hijacking, so can a regular trigger for INSERT, UPDATE or DELETE.
 In this chapter we will take a closer look at this.

 If you are a skilled DBA, you may be asked to do some data cleansing or some other complicated update of tables in a database.
 Not that it is your particular responsibility, but people think you are better at writing complex SQL operations than they are themselves.
 Or so they say.
-But one day when you do this, the person who have asked you do this operation, has added an extra trigger on one of the tables with a check if the current user is in sysadmin, and which executes something nasty if so.
+But one day when you do this, the person who has asked you to do this operation has added an extra trigger on one of the tables with a check if the current user is in sysadmin, and which executes something nasty if so.

 We learnt in the chapter on DDL triggers that there is a simple means of protection against this sort of attack: